Vuizur/ebook_dictionary_creator/README.md

 This project would not have been possible without the https://kaikki.org/ data provided by Tatu Ylonen, the OpenRussian data and the Pyglossary library for the creation of the Kindle dictionary

 ### Similar projects

+This project looks very good, but focuses more on DBnary translations (and doesn't seem to have inflections): https://github.com/karlb/wikdict-gen

 https://github.com/nyg/wiktionary-to-kindle parses the Wiktionary itself.